Bin collections and the bin policy

 You can have more than one recycling bin.
 Please contact us on 01274 431000 to request a replacement or additional recycling bin.
 Our team will then contact you to assess your requirements prior to approval.

 If one general waste bin isn’t big enough, households with 7 or more permanent residents may apply for an extra 140 litre general waste bin but only if they are actively recycling.
-The Council will offer advice and information on recycling and will conduct a waste audit to determine if an extra bin is required for general waste.
-If your application is successful you will be offered an extra 140 litre bin on the understanding that you must pay £39 for administration and delivery.
-Following receipt of your payment, an extra 140 litre bin will be delivered.
+The Council will offer advice and information on recycling and will conduct a waste audit to determine if an extra capacity bin is required for general waste.
+If your application is successful, you will be offered an extra 140 litre bin on the understanding that you must pay for the administration and delivery.
+Following receipt of your payment an additional bin will be delivered.

 You can find out what materials go in which bin here.